owickstrom/domain-modeling-with-haskell-data-structures-oredev/src/slides.md

     - Sum types
     - Product types
     - Type classes
-* Powerful type system and compiler
+* Powerful type system
-* Mature language and ecosystem
+* Mature compiler (GHC) and ecosystem

 ## Modeling in Haskell

-* To a large extent, our domain model should be reified with data types
+* Goal: domain model should be reified with data types
 * Separation with data types:
     - Separate bounded contexts using different data types
     - Define explicit interfaces and translations between them
 * Structure computation as data structures

+## Modeling in Haskell (cont.)

 * Use modules for cohesive units
     - Domain logic, repositories/data access, rendering
-    - Capture interfaces and responsibilities using type classes
+    - Capture interfaces and responsibilities using data types and type classes
     - Avoid the `Types.hs` trap
 * Leverage all the good abstractions in Haskell